How to Screen Record on Any Device

-1. What is screen recording?
+1. What is a screen recorder feature?

-Screen recording is a digital recording of computer or phone screen output, often containing audio narration.
+The screen recorder feature of Weet is a digital recording of computer or phone screen output, often containing audio narration.
 It is possible to record your screen on most devices, but you may have trouble with older models or on Windows PCs.
 Don’t you worry though, because we created a comprehensive guide on how to do screen recording for all devices!

 To avoid the hassle of native screen recording options, we recommend a free, collaborative, feature-rich application like Weet.
 With Weet you can instantly record your screen, face, or voice and share it with your colleagues, friends, or family.

 In addition to ease of use, Weet offers options for editing, recording, and collaborating that native screen recording options simply do not.